How to Pack Dishes for Moving

 - Wrap knives, forks, and spoons individually in protective sheets, and then in bubble wrap.

 - Label every box with “fragile“ and “this way up”.
+Labeling will make it easy to locate delicate belonging when you are unpacking after the move.

 - Avoid transporting boxes that are too heavy – 45 pounds should be the maximum weight.